Gerassim/symfony-docker/README.md

 from what you use `docker-compose` commands have right env variables:
 `eval $(docker-machine env symfony-docker-machine)`.
 Don\`t forget to edit your host file.
-For some strange reason in linux mount of shared folders are screwed, so you have manually set up shared folders in virtual box, fyl then change `WORKING_DIR` relative to virtual box guest.
+For some strange reason in linux mount of shared folders are screwed, so you have manually set up shared folders in virtual box, then change `WORKING_DIR` relative to virtual box guest.
 As example for project in `/home/user/project` we will create shared folder in virtual box wit mounting path `/home/app`, and then change `WORKING_DIR` in .env file to `/home/app`.